We respect your right to privacy.

 Application stores: number of purchased licenses / purchase history for F‑Secure products; price and time of purchase; order number; technical environment (e.g. operating system) of your device; unique identifiers (e.g. Android marketing identifier); service statistics per device; other similar non-sensitive device and service data.

 Operator partner: If you have subscribed to the service via your operator, the data set we collect varies per operator partner, but is limited to the above data.
-We also exchange some such data with the operator so that your customer experience remains smooth.
-This includes providing you with service support, communicating with you in a consistent manner and keeping each other up to date on the status of your subscription.
+We also exchange some such data as explained below under "Transfers and disclosures".

 Support.
 In cases where we provide you with personal support services, we may need to ask you for additional information.